DKorchuganov/classicaplus-hugo/README.md

 ### Team members

-All performers mentioned in evens should be added as team members.
-They could have a separate team member pages on the side, and could be mentioned on the common team page, which is controlled by `priority` filed in a team member data file, see below.
+Any performer mentioned in evens should be added as team member.
+A team member could have an own page on the site, and could be mentioned on the common team page, which is controlled by `priority` filed in a team member data file, see below.
 Create a team member data file first, then create content files, if required.

 #### Team member data file